Monopeltis galeata

-The helmeted worm lizard (Monopeltis galeata) is a species of amphisbaenian in the family Amphisbaenidae.
+Monopeltis galeata, the helmeted worm lizard, is a species of amphisbaenian in the family Amphisbaenidae.
 The species is native to the west coast of Central Africa.

 Geographic range

-M. galeata is found in Cameroon, Equatorial Guinea (Corisco Island), and Gabon.
+Monopeltis galeata is found in Cameroon, Equatorial Guinea (Corisco Island), and Gabon.

 Description

-M. galeata may attain a snout-to-vent length of 46.5 cm, with a tail 3.5 cm long.
+Monopeltis galeata may attain a snout-to-vent length of 46.5 cm, with a tail 3.5 cm long.
 Specimens preserved in alcohol are whitish, both dorsally and ventrally.

 Reproduction

 The mode of reproduction of M. galeata is unknown.